Some lifters have a whole day dedicated to just their shoulders.

 4-6 weeks is the minimum amount of time to see any change in your progress.

-Most of the people out there frustrated that they never got results from exercise usually didn’t stick with it long enough to see the result.
-Don’t fall into this trap – trust the process, make the change, stick with it, and work hard during that time and you’ll see the fruits.
+Most people out there frustrated that they never got results from exercise usually didn’t stick with it long enough to see the result.
+Don’t fall into this trap – trust the process, make the change, stick with it, and work hard during that time, and you’ll see the fruits.

 Increase Intensity and/or Volume Over Time